Investors In People Silver Award Accreditation

 Depending on your manufacturing needs and skill level, there is a product for almost everyone.
 These include:

 3D printers work by layering material on top of itself, in a strategic build-up of product – hence the term Additive Manufacturing, you are literally adding layers to build objects!
-This enables the printer to construct almost any design with as many angles as possible, because it does not involve working with moulds or welding.
+This enables the printer to construct almost any design with as many angles as possible because it does not involve working with moulds or welding.

 Initially, AM was only possible with a select type of plastic.
 However, the technology has progressed to the point that some printers are able to print food, metals, concrete and various types of polymer.
 Larger machines, which are used in the construction industry, have even been used to print houses, such as Chinese company WinSun’s apartment building.

 A previously discussed, a wide variety of materials can be utilised to manufacture 3D designs.
-Particularly within the construction industry, this presents an opportunity to design structures which are both greener and more sustainable by using a mixture of recycled construction waste products such as concrete, fibreglass, sand and hardening agents: producing less waste overall and significantly reducing costs.
+Particularly within the construction industry, this presents an opportunity to design structures that are both greener and more sustainable by using a mixture of recycled construction waste products such as concrete, fibreglass, sand and hardening agents: producing less waste overall and significantly reducing costs.

-Insulating buildings also becomes easier, walls and rooftops can be designed with a hollow middle which is filled with insulation material, and then assembled onsite – allowing for faster construction and increased safety for workers.
+Insulating buildings also becomes easier, walls and rooftops can be designed with a hollow middle which is filled with insulation material and then assembled onsite – allowing for faster construction and increased safety for workers.

 Despite the many and varied benefits of utilising AM, many companies are still reluctant to adopt it because of high equipment costs.
-3D printers require up to a 100x more energy than standard mould injecting equipment, which for many negates the possibility of building using sustainable materials.
+3D printers require up to 100x more energy than standard mould injecting equipment, which for many negates the possibility of the building using sustainable materials.
 They can also produce large amounts of unhealthy emissions depending on the types of materials used, due to the heating process required to make the “ink”, making toxicity a serious issue.

 There are also ethical questions, such as copyright, to consider.
 If designers are able to reproduce each other’s work simply by photographing the finished product, it can be increasingly difficult to determine who has the intellectual property rights.